Public Water System Program

 A public water system is defined as a system for the provision of water for human consumption through pipes or other constructed conveyance that has 15 or more service connections or regularly serves at least 25 individuals daily for at least 60 days out of the year.

 A Community Water System (CWS) supplies water to the same population year-round.
-It serves at least 25 people at their primary residences or at least 15 residences that are primary residences (for example, municipalities, mobile home park, sub-divisions).
+It serves at least 25 people at their primary residences or at least 15 residences that are primary residences (for example, municipalities, mobile home park, and sub-divisions).

 Non-Community Water System is composed of transient and non-transient water systems.